 The Faroe Islands consists of 18 islands, mostly separated by narrow sounds.
 Of the 18 islands, 17 are inhabited.
-The total area is 1,400 km.
-The largest island is Streymoy (375 km) and the capital, Tórshavn, is situated there.
+The total area is 1,400 km2.
+The largest island is Streymoy (375 km2) and the capital, Tórshavn, is situated there.